BleuBleu/FamiStudio/README.md

 _(*): plan to improve in the coming weeks/months_

 ## Releases
-Version 1.0 is available for download in the Releases section.
+[Version 1.0.0](https://github.com/BleuBleu/FamiStudio/releases/tag/1.0.0) is available for download in the Releases section.

 ## Demo Songs
 A few demo songs are included in the installation folder (typically _C:\Program Files (x86)\FamiStudio_):